Characters of the Final Fantasy XIII series: Caius Ballad

 Caius Ballad was designed by Yusuke Naora, with the final design being selected from several ones offered.
 Watanabe called Caius a "unique" villain for the series, due to his almost-noble goal of saving Yeul from her perpetual curse of early death and reincarnation, as opposed to many other Final Fantasy villains who sought destruction.
 His role in XIII-2 earned the character the title of "Best Villain" in Game Informer's 2012 RPG of the Year awards.
-Caius is voiced by Liam O'Brien in the English version and Hiroshi Shirokuma in the Japanese version.
+Caius is voiced by Liam O'Brien in English and Hiroshi Shirokuma in Japanese.